By Cacinda Maloney

-I need my hands free at all times in order to take that perfect shot with my iPhone.
-I literally see opportunities for photographs happening right in front of my eyes and I try to snap the shot, otherwise it disappears so quickly sometimes.
-With the aid of a backpack holding my other gear, I can be hands free, except for my iPhone, for those moments while traveling.
+I need my hands-free at all times in order to take that perfect shot with my iPhone.
+I literally see opportunities for photographs happening right in front of my eyes and I try to snap the shot, otherwise, it disappears so quickly sometimes.
+With the aid of a backpack holding my other gear, I can be hands-free, except for my iPhone, for those moments while traveling.

-I have an up coming trip to the Galapagos at the end of the month and was looking for another functional backpack to carry my gear when a video of the MindShift Rotational 180 Travel Away Backpack came across my desk.
+I have an upcoming trip to the Galapagos at the end of the month and was looking for another functional backpack to carry my gear when a video of the MindShift Rotational 180 Travel Away Backpack came across my desk.
 I was intrigued.

 The thing about it that was most intriguing was the fact that the center pouch circles around your waist so that its contents can be easily accessed.
-Here is my dilemma, I really need both hands to steady the iPhone 5S that I shoot a majority of my photographs on, but I also carry my Cannon Rebel DSLR, the problem is that it is just so heavy and bulky.
+Here is my dilemma, I really need both hands to steady the iPhone 5S that I shoot a majority of my photographs on, but I also carry my Canon Rebel DSLR, the problem is that it is just so heavy and bulky.
 I usually carry it around my neck, but when out all day in nature or a city, it becomes cumbersome.

 The MindShift Travel Away is a smaller backpack than I am used, but that feature of the rotating “fanny pack” does make for an interesting twist for this travel product.
 With its slim design and durable material, I think it will be the perfect fit for this adventure trip I am about to embark on.
 In the meantime, I am on a ski holiday in Telluride, Colorado and I am trying it out on the mountain to see how it holds up there as well.